AFRI 3100/5100: African Studies Abroad

 The study abroad course enables students to study a selected topic in African Studies with a Carleton professor in an African country (or countries) in which the professor carries out research.
 The students also learn from experts on the topic in the African country (or countries).
 The course is offered at both the undergraduate (AFRI 3100) and graduate (AFRI 5100) levels.

-Tuesday, September 27th, 11:30am-1pm, 433 Paterson Hall (the History Lounge)
+Venue: 433 Paterson Hall (History Lounge)

 The Institute of African Studies would like to express its deep appreciation to the Faculty of Arts and Social Sciences, Carleton University, to all its financial and other support for this course over the years.